Mannuh77/cdfmkononi_site/README.md

 ## Goal
 To improve the quality of life in constituencies by making government services more accessible, transparent, and participatory.

+To allow access to the code through a downloadable ZIP file instead of cloning via Git, you can host the cdfmkononi.zip file on your server or a file-sharing platform and provide the download link directly.
+Here's an example of how you can modify your instructions to reflect that change:

-## Installation
+Installation
-1. Clone the repository: `git clone https://github.com/Mannuh77/cdfmkononi_site.git`
-2. Navigate to the project directory.
+1. Download the project ZIP file: cdfmkononi.zip (10.4 MB)
+2. Extract the ZIP file to a desired directory on your local machine.
-3. Set up your local environment and database.
+3. Set up your local environment and database according to the project's configuration.

 ## License
 This project is licensed under the [MIT License](LICENSE).